Economic history of Germany: Nazi economy

 Physical capital in the occupied territories was destroyed by the war, insufficient reinvestment and maintenance, whereas the industrial capacity of Germany increased substantially until the end of the war despite heavy bombing.
 (However, much of this capacity was useless after the war because it specialized in armament production.)

-With the loss of the war, the country entered into the period known as Stunde Null ("Zero Hour"), when Germany lay in ruins and the society had to be rebuilt from scratch.
+With the loss of the war, the country entered into the period known as Stunde Null ("Zero Hour"), when Germany lay in ruins and society had to be rebuilt from scratch.

 Post-World War II

 The first several years after World War II were years of bitter penury for the Germans.
 Seven million forced laborers left for their own land, but about 14 million Germans came in from the East, living for years.
 It took nearly a decade for all the German POWs to return.
 In the West, farm production fell, food supplies were cut off from eastern Germany (controlled by the Soviets) and food shipments extorted from conquered lands ended.
 The standard of living fell to levels not seen in a century, and food was always in short supply.
 High inflation made savings (and debts) lose 99% of their value, while the black market distorted the economy.

 Even while the Marshall Plan was being implemented, the dismantling of ostensibly German industry continued; and in 1949 Konrad Adenauer, an opponent to Hitler's regime and the head of the Christian Democratic Union, wrote to the Allies requesting the end of industrial dismantling, citing the inherent contradiction between encouraging industrial growth and removing factories, and also the unpopularity of the policy.
 Support for dismantling was by this time coming predominantly from the French, and the Petersberg Agreement of November 1949 greatly reduced the levels of deindustrialization, though dismantling of minor factories continued until 1951.
 The first "level of industry" plan, signed by the Allies on March 29, 1946, had stated that German heavy industry was to be lowered to 50% of its 1938 levels via the destruction of 1,500 listed manufacturing plants.
-Marshall Plan played a huge role in post-war recovery for Europe in general.
-1948, conditions were improving, European workers exceeded by 20 percent from the earning from the west side.
-Thanks to the Plan, during 1952, it went up 35 percent of the industrial and agricultural.
+The Marshall Plan played a huge role in post-war recovery for Europe in general.
+In 1948, conditions were improving, and European workers' earnings exceeded earnings on the west side by 20 percent.
+Thanks to the Plan, industrial and agricultural production increased by 35 percent during 1952.